A2va/ImageTranslator.py/README.md

 4. Place the extracted files into the *tesseract-ocr* folder at the root of package
 5. Download models from EasyOCR and Tesseract with this command `python -m image_translator.download_model -m all`.
 The m flag accept three value (all,tesseract,easyocr).
 The downloading time can be long.
+*Note: Sometimes the progress bar stop so put a character on terminal*

 ### Linux
 1. Install the package